 In the validation step, you test how well your model can predict the correct concentrations of a known set of samples.
 The figure below shows a typical example of a model that provides a fairly linear relation between the known reference concentrations and the concentrations predicted by the chemometric model.
 Thus, we may use this model to predict concentrations based on near-infrared spectra measured on unknown samples.

-Using an environmental spectrometer like the PEAK XNIR optimizes the flexibility to do Near-IR measurements in the field due to our transmission grating technology combined with the Texas Instruments’s DLP® technology, which makes the spectrometer robust and providing spectral programmability.
+Using an environmentally stable spectrometer like the PEAK XNIR, ROCK NIR, and ROCK XNIR enables Near-IR measurements on the factory floor due to our transmission grating technology combined with the Texas Instruments’s DLP® technology.